 Several volcanoes remain active under the Vatnajökull ice cap.
 Eruptions of these volcanoes have led to the formation of large pockets of water beneath the ice.
 When these volcanic glacial lakes rupture the weakened ice, the result can be a jökulhlaup (glacial lake outburst flood).
 In 1996, the volcanic lake Grímsvötn was the source of a large jökulhlaup, washing away a section of Hringvegur (the Icelandic ring road).

-As I walked along a ridge line above it, I looked up and saw the sight I captured in this shot.
+As I walked along a ridge line above the cave, I looked up and saw the sight I captured in this shot.
 It stopped me in my tracks.
-Once again, the magic and mythology of this place gripped me.
+Once again, the magic and mythology of this places gripped me.
 What I saw, and what I hope I captured, was a massive skull and skeleton.
 The skull and skeleton of a giant.

-Finally, Jötunheim is the home of the giants.
+Finally, Jötunheimr (Anglicized as Jötunheim) is the home of the giants.
 The dwelling places of giants are two-fold.
 Some live in deep, dark forests.
 Others, however, live in and on mountain peaks where winter never eases its grip.

-Had I somehow wandered from our home in Midgard and crossed into the snowy, ice covered world of Jötunheim?
-Was I looking at the skull of one of the giants slain by the mighty Thor and his fearsome Mjölnir?
-In that moment, I felt that I surely had.
-If you ask me now, with the advantage of hindsight and surrounded by all the trappings of the modern world?
+Had I somehow wandered from our home in Midgard and crossed into the snowy, ice covered world of Jötunheimr?
+Was I looking at the skull of one of the giants slain by the might Thor and his fearsome Mjölnir?
+In that moment, I feel that I surely had.
+If you as me now, with the advantage of hindsight and surrounded by all the trappings of the modern world?